libp2p/js-libp2p-example-delegated-routing/README.md

 1. Enter the CID of the block you wish to find providers for, one is pre-filled for your convenience
 2. Click "Find Providers"
-3. If any exist, provders will start to appear in the box beneath the input fields
+3. If any exist, providers will start to appear in the box beneath the input fields

 ### Finding Peers via the Delegate